Stephen Hillenburg: Legacy

 During the halftime show for Super Bowl LIII, the performing band Maroon 5 arranged to use a clip from the SpongeBob episode "Band Geeks" (which uses the song "Sweet Victory" as part of a spoof of a football halftime show) during their show as a means to pay tribute to Hillenburg.
 A full clip of the "Sweet Victory" song, including a dedication to Hillenburg, was played inside Mercedes-Benz Stadium during vacant hours.
 The song was later included in a promo for ViacomCBS's Paramount+ streaming service during Super Bowl LV.
 A full, all-CGI version was broadcast before Nickelodeon's broadcast of Super Bowl LVIII.

-The TV special SpongeBob's Big Birthday Blowout and the theatrical film The SpongeBob Movie: Sponge on the Run which he worked on, are dedicated to his memory.

 The day after Super Bowl LIII, the Dallas Stars of the National Hockey League uploaded on their Twitter page a modified version of the full "Sweet Victory" sequence, in which the band's uniforms were altered from red to green to match the Stars's colors, with the title "The #SuperBowl halftime show fans deserve".
 The Stars's video had previously been shown during their February 1 game against the Minnesota Wild.

 In 2019, a spin-off of SpongeBob SquarePants, Kamp Koral, began production, featuring younger versions of the characters attending summer camp.
 Former showrunner Paul Tibbitt stated that Hillenburg would have disliked the idea; he commented, "Steve would always say to me, 'You know, one of these days, they're going to want to make SpongeBob Babies.
 That's when I'm out of here.
 Tibbitt also released a statement stating, "I do not mean any disrespect to my colleagues who are working on this show ... [but] they all know full well Steve would have hated this."
 The concept of Kamp Koral came from a season 12 meeting in October 2018, a month before Hillenburg died.
 Hillenburg is credited as the creator of Kamp Koral, and is credited on other spin-offs as the characters' creator.